Does Kratom Interact With Modafinil?

 In the United States, modafinil is classified as a Schedule IV Controlled Substance, which means it does have a limited potential for abuse.

 The precise mechanism through which modafinil works remains unknown.
-However, modafinil is a selective, atypical and weak dopamine reuptake inhibitor and orexinergic.
+However, modafinil is a selective, atypical, weak dopamine reuptake inhibitor and orexinergic.
 This leads to feelings of increased wakefulness .

 Modafinil is not approved for children because of a higher incidence of adverse dermatological side effects, including Stevens-Johnson syndrome (SJS) and erythema multiforme major (EMM).